Comments start with #

 Agents output by platform:

-Supports all properties including disallowedTools, permissionMode, skills
+Supports all properties including disallowedTools, permissionMode, skills:

 Hooks Support